shaunybee/spring-data-couchbase/README.md

 }
 ```

+Alternatively, if view creation isn't too costly, you can ask the framework to create it automatically by annotating the
+repository with `@ViewIndexed(designDoc = "userInfo", viewName = "all")`.

 ## N1QL and Query Derivation
 With the introduction of `N1QL`, Couchbase can now better support query derivation (the mechanism that allows you to
 add custom methods that will automatically be implemented as a N1QL query derived from the method's name).